 After all, there are far more important things to do with whatever time you have left, right?

-attached to the hair they have, no matter what color (or shade of gray)
+However, there's a large number of men and women who would rather stay attached to the hair they have, no matter what color (or shade of gray) it now is.

 So, letting go of something like that might seem to be the hardest thing to do (even though everything else in the body might be falling apart too!)

-You can learn about my techniques on the Frequently Asked Questions page.
+You can learn about my techniques on the frequently asked questions page.